Student Organization Resources

 - Look into the following project management tools: Monday.com, Slack, Trello, Asana

-- Find ways to practice your virtual communication with fellow org leaders and members; use communication games/team builders.
+- Find ways to practice your effective communication with fellow org leaders and members; use communication games/team builders.

-Engaging your members digitally will look a lot different than being able to engage them in person.
-This ime will allow you to be creative and find new ways to engage your student org members.
-Using social media, apps, and virtual event ideas will be a big help in engaging your members.
+Engaging your members is an important tool that helps retain members, build community, and create a strong reputation.
+As an org leader, always think of creative and new ways to engage your student org members.
+Using social media, apps, and event ideas will be a big help in engaging your members.
 Below are a few ideas that you can use to engage your members